TekMonksGitHub/monkshu/README.md

 * Full support for ECMA 6 standards
 * Full support for REST API based backend
 * Unified server - API runtime plus HTML5 Web Component frontend.
 * JST and API keys supported natively with a built in API Manager.
 Don't get hacked!
-APIs are now 20% of all cyberattacks.
+API attacks now comprise 20% of all cyberattacks.
 Monkshu makes it easy to write 100% secure Web applications and APIs.